lisiki-jp/okinawa_gametheory/README.md

 Based on selectorate theory, game theory, resource curse, aid curse, incentive analysis, and rational choice theory.

 ---
+## Key data
 ### Reality-bending dependency
 Naha politicians' optimal financial strategy is vastly different from that of other prefectural governors.
+Naha has relatively small incentives to take care of the local economy, or a healthy local society that produces tax revenue.

 ```mermaid
 xychart-beta